This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-The code is very intuitive, but if we want to map the value back to the type, it becomes more difficult.
-However, in the upcoming static reflection, this bidirectional mapping between types and values has become a language feature, and we no longer need to handle it manually.
+This code is very intuitive, but it’s more difficult if we want to map values back to types.
+However, it doesn’t matter, in the upcoming static reflection, this bidirectional mapping between types and values has become a language feature, and we no longer need to handle it manually.

-Use the ^ operator to map types to values.
+Use the ^ operator to map a type to a value.

 constexpr std::meta::info value = ^int;